-I am interested in a variety of problems arising from nonequilibrium statistical mechanics, such as the existence and uniqueness of nonequilibrium steady-states (NESS), exponential/polynomial convergence towards steady-states, and the microscopic derivation of thermodynamic laws.
-I am also interested in "nonequilibrium" neural field models.
+The derivation of macroscopic thermodynamic laws from microscopic Hamiltonian dynamics is a long standing challenge to mathematicians.
+Nonequilibrium thermodynamic models are also representative examples of "large" dynamical systems.
+I am interested in a variety of problems arising from nonequilibrium statistical mechanics, such as nonequilibrium kinetic particle systems, stochastic stability of nonequilibrium steady-states (NESS), and the microscopic derivation of macroscopic thermodynamic laws.

-- On the polynomial convergence rate to nonequilibrium steady-states, Under review (pdf)
+- On the polynomial convergence rate to nonequilibrium steady-states, Annals of Applied Probability, accepted (pdf)

 - Polynomial Convergence to Equilibrium for a System of Interacing Particles (with Lai-Sang Young), Annals of Applied Probability, 27(1), 2017, 65-90 (pdf)